Society for Creative Anachronism: Peerage orders

 The highest ranking titles in the SCA belong to the royalty, followed by the former royalty.
 Former kings and queens become counts and countesses (dukes and duchesses if they have reigned more than once), and former princes and princesses of principalities become viscounts and viscountesses.
 This system is not historically based, but was developed out of practical necessity early in the Society's history.

 Directly beneath this "landed" nobility (current and former royalty) rank the highest awards, the peerages.
-The SCA has four orders of peerage with one split into two parts: the Order of the Chivalry, awarded for skill at arms in armored combat, split into the knights and the masters of arms; the Order of the Laurel, awarded for skill in the arts and sciences; the Order of the Pelican, awarded for outstanding service to the Society; and the Order of the Masters of Defense, awarded for skill at arms in rapier combat.
-In several kingdoms the Order of the Rose, made up of former consorts, is considered a peerage equal to the other four.
+The SCA has five orders of peerage with one split into two parts: the Order of the Chivalry, awarded for skill at arms in armored combat, split into the knights and the masters of arms; the Order of the Laurel, awarded for skill in the arts and sciences; the Order of the Pelican, awarded for outstanding service to the Society; the Order of Defense, awarded for skill at arms in rapier combat; and the Order of the Mark, awarded for ranged combat prowess, such as archery.
+In several kingdoms the Order of the Rose, made up of former consorts, is considered a peerage equal to the other five.